kutao207/kutao207.github.io/_pages/home.md

 (1) `Nochange` (2) `Change` (3) `Added` (4) `Removed` (5) `Color_change`

 To explain the class labels, suppose we have a point cloud pair of time t1 and t2.
-Here, ‘Added’ and ‘Removed’ mean an object existed at time t1 but not at t2 and vice versa.
-‘Color_change’ refers to cases where change occurs only in color.
-‘Change’ refers to cases where an object is there but changed or replaced by a different object.
+Here, `Added` and `Removed` mean an object existed at time t1 but not at t2 and vice versa. `Color_change` refers to cases where change occurs only in color. `Change` refers to cases where an object is there but changed or replaced by a different object.

 <!-- ![](assets/image01.png)